Total Law

 While waiting for a decision, you are not allowed to work unless you have permission to do so.
 You can apply for an Employment Permit from the Department of Enterprise, Trade, and Employment while you wait.

-If your application is successful, you will receive a Stamp 4 permission valid for six months to 3 years, depending on factors that include your role in the child’s life and your immigration history in Ireland.
+As confirmed by the ISD, non-EEA parents of Irish citizen children who successfully apply will receive a Stamp 4 permission.
+This permission lasts between six months and three years, depending on the applicant’s role in the child’s life and their immigration history in Ireland.

 If your application is refused, you will receive a letter of refusal with reasons for the refusal.
 You cannot appeal a refusal of this permission, but you can reapply at any time.